onlivfe/Tantalos/README.md

 git clone https://github.com/onlivfe/Tantalos
 ```

-Then the folder in your terminal and run `cargo run -p {tantalos/tantalos-cli}`
+Then open this folder and run `dx serve --platform {desktop/web/mobile}`

 Then get to hacking, & optionally replace the dependency in other projects by [overriding dependencies](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html).